Bazinga612/CMPS263SixTechnologicalProducts/README.md

 I take inspiration from this project for visualization according to textual-sentiments

 -[Fruits and Vegetables](https://sureshlodha.github.io/CMPS165_Winter15_FinalProjects/FruitsAndVegetables/)

-<br>Alan Chan, Samuel Toussiant, Zachary Diebold,CMPS 165: Data Driven Discovery and Visualization:Winter 2015, Prof. Suresh Lodha
+<br>Alan Chan, Samuel Toussiant, Zachary Diebold,CMPS 165: Data Driven Discovery and Visualization:Winter 2015, Prof. Suresh Lodha</br>
-I take inspiration from this project for visualization according to each features of food here( features of individual electronic products in my case)</br>
+I take inspiration from this project for visualization according to each features of food here( features of individual electronic products in my case)

 ### From web:
 [Amazon Reviews Data](http://minimaxir.com/2017/01/amazon-spark/)